SystemsApproach/private5g/core.rst

 of horizontally scaling them out as load dictates.
 (The rough correspondence between 4G and 5G is: MME-to-AMF, SPGW_C-to-SMF, HSS-to-UDM, and PCRF-to-PCF.)
-Although not shown in the schematic, there is also a scalable Key/Value Store microservice based on MongoDB.
+Although not shown in the schematic, there is also a scalable key-value store microservice based on MongoDB.
 It is used to make Core-related state persistent for the Control Planes; for example, UDM/UDR (5G) and HSS (4G) write subscriber state to MongoDB.